Grocers roll out plant-based burgers - at prices below Beyond Meat

-CHICAGO, Jan 8 (Reuters) - Cashing in on rising demand for imitation meat, major retailers including Kroger, Target and Walmart recently began to carry Beyond Meat’s plant-based burgers and sausages.
+CHICAGO (Reuters) - Cashing in on rising demand for imitation meat, major retailers including Kroger, Target and Walmart recently began to carry Beyond Meat’s (BYND.O) plant-based burgers and sausages.

 Now, several stores are creating similar products that will compete with Beyond Meat.